Introduction: Collective Investment Scheme

 Eligibility for appointment as a trustee.

-Restriction on business activity of collective investment Management Company:
+Restriction on the business activity of collective investment Management Company

-• If it makes a disclosure of its intention to invest in the offer document of the collective investment scheme, and
+- If it makes a disclosure of its intention to invest in the offer document of the collective investment scheme,

 The units of every collective investment scheme shall be listed immediately after the date of allotment of units and not later than six weeks from the date of closure of the collective investment scheme on each of the stock exchanges as mentioned in the offer document.

-(3) The Collective Investment Management Company shall furnish a copy of the Balance Sheet, Profit and Loss Account and a copy of the summary of the yearly appraisal report to the unit holders within two months from the closure of financial year.
+- The Collective Investment Management Company shall furnish a copy of the Balance Sheet, Profit and Loss Account and a copy of the summary of the yearly appraisal report to the unit holders within two months from the closure of the financial year.

 Whom to approach for Grievance Redressal?

 Investors should approach CIS in this regard.
-If investors do not get satisfactory response thereto, they may write to SEBI.
-Further, investors can approach district consumer redressal forums in case entities fail to honour their commitments or for any deficiency in service.
-For bouncing of cheques, investors can move the courts under section 138 of the Negotiable Instruments Act as the right to file criminal complaint exclusively vests with the beneficiary of the cheque.
-Investors should further note that wherever they do not have a right to the land or to the produce arising out of the land such investment may be a deposit and where a company fails to repay the deposits, it attracts the provisions of section 73 of the Indian Companies Act, 2013.
+If investors do not get satisfactory responses thereto, they may write to SEBI.
+Further, investors can approach district consumer redressal forums in case entities to fail to honor their commitments or for any deficiency in service.
+For bouncing of cheques, investors can move the courts under section 138 of the Negotiable Instruments Act as the right to file criminal complaints exclusively vests with the beneficiary of the cheque.
+Investors should further note that wherever they do not have a right to the land or to the products arising out of the land such investment may be a deposit and where a company fails to repay the deposits, it attracts the provisions of section 73 of the Indian Companies Act, 2013.
 It is clarified that SEBI has no jurisdiction over such deposits.